-SessionLab allows you to share your session plans with other users if you are on a paid subscription (Pro or Team) or in a trial period of a paid subscription
+SessionLab allows you to share your session plans with other users if you are on a paid subscription (Pro or Team) or in the trial period of a paid subscription.

 There are 4 ways to share a session plan, depending on what you want to achieve:

 - Invite a collaborator with editor rights – if you want to work together and co-edit the session plan

 - Invite a collaborator with viewer rights – if you want to get feedback (comments) on a session plan

 - Create a shareable link – if you want to share a session plan with people who do not prefer to create a SessionLab account

 - Sessions accessible on a shared (team) workspace – having a session in a team workspace allows your team members to search and reuse content from your session

 When you invite someone to a session you created, or you create and share a shareable link, you give access only to the specific session you invited your collaborator to, so your collaborators will not have access to the other sessions you may have created.

 You can invite a collaborator to work on your session plans either in the Session Planner tool within your session plan, or straight away from the session’s card on your dashboard.

 In order to find the user you want to invite, just type their name or email address in the invitation bar.
 If the person already has a SessionLab account, then her name will automatically appear in the list.
 When you invite people to a session plan, they will receive an email notification with the link to the session.